Peter-L-SVK/Examples/README.md

 # Hello
-this is rrepositary of example I have done
+this is repositary of examples I have done